 A pentacle is a flat disc usually made out of clay or wood, is feminine, and associated with Earth.
 In Wicca, on pentacles are placed things for cleansing, blessing, energizing, or consecration.
 They often hold the cakes for that portion of the ritual and are also called altar tiles.

 Similar to athame, a magic wand is used for directing energy, but it’s viewed as a less destructive tool.
-The magic wand is a phallic symbol and represents masculine energy.
+The wand is a phallic symbol and thus is representative of masculine energy, power, and virility.
 It’s a tool of passion and impulse, and there is no particular material from which to make your wand.
 The preferred option is to be made from wood or bone.
 You are free to choose the material.
 The wand could be associated with Fire or Air.

 While it’s popular to have an athame and wand on the altar, it’s not a definite requirement as they mostly accomplish the same thing.